Sale is Ending soon!

 How Climate affects the Taste of Coffee

 The type of roasting has a decisive influence on the taste experience.
-The mixture of different types of coffee also allows certain properties of the coffee to take a back seat or to the fore.
+The mixture of different types of coffee also allows certain properties of the coffee to take a back seat or come to the fore.

 Today, I’d like to talk to you about one of these factors: the climate.